GooseyHonker/RecursiveSimplicity/README.md

-# NeuroSimplicity: End the Nightmare
+# Recursive Simplicity: End the Nightmare
 - What to Do With Our Flooded Minds in a Culture of PTSD, Narcissism and Gaslighting

 🚧WIP – Citation Mapping in Progress🚧